-Dog blog promoting adoption, with breed profiles and stories.
+Dog blog promoting adoption, with breed profiles and pictures.
+Handbook for living with dogs now available.

 Discussing dog breeds, dog-adoption, and the human-canine connection.